polyfy/polylith/readme.md

   poly ws [get:ARG] [out:FILE]
     ARG = keys  -> Lists the keys for the data structure:
-                   - If it's a hash map - it returns all its keys.
+                   - If it's a hash map, it returns all its keys.
                    - If it's a list and its elements are hash maps, it returns a list with all the :name keys.

           count -> Counts the number of elements.

           KEY   -> If applied to a hash map, it returns the value of the KEY.
                    If applied to a list of hash maps, it returns the hash map with a matching :name.
-Environments are also matched against :alias.
+Projects are also matched against :alias.

           INDEX -> A list element can be looked up by INDEX.